open-rhoads/Donations/README.md

 # Donations
-A demonstration of using PHP with HTML to validate user entries and conditionally display output
+A demonstration of using PHP with HTML to validate user entries and conditionally display output based on their selection